 by Kathleen O’Neill, DPT >> Request an Appointment

-With the Women’s World Cup recently over and fall soccer season quickly approaching, it’s time to talk about injury prevention for our soccer players.
+It seems like not too long ago that we were watching the Women’s World Cup, and even more recently, the FIFA 2022 World Cup.
+Fall soccer season is right around the corner, so now it’s time to talk about injury prevention for our soccer players, and particularly, ACL injury prevention.
 Within competitive sports that involve cutting/turning, the ACL is the most commonly ruptured ligament of the knee joint.
-The risk of sustaining an ACL injury is significantly higher for female athletes due to differences in mechanics when landing, cutting and turning.
+The risk of sustaining an ACL injury is significantly higher for female athletes due to differences in mechanics when landing, cutting, and turning.
 Weakness starting in the hip can be one of the major factors leading to these faulty movement patterns.

 (3 rounds x 12-15 hops per drill/direction)

 Adding a band cues gluteus medius activation with landing.
 The goal is to improve shock absorption and control deceleration by landing softly and preventing knees from collapsing inward.

 (2-3 sets x 15 reps each side)

 This is another great exercise to train the glute medius to control knee valgus (turning inward), similar to its role in controlling the hip/knee when cutting in soccer.
 Keep your core tightened, upper body stable and your hips level throughout this exercise.

 (2-3 sets x 15 reps each side)

-This exercise challenges glute strength on the side that’s kicking back against the band, while also challenging single leg stability on the stationary leg.
+This exercise challenges glute strength on the side that’s kicking back against the band, while also challenging single-leg stability on the stationary leg.
 Keep your hips level and engage your core to avoid extending through the low back.

 (3 sets x 10 reps each side)

-The single leg RDL is a great way to eccentrically challenge the hamstrings, train foot/ankle stability and challenge the glute max.
+The single-leg RDL is a great way to eccentrically challenge the hamstrings, train foot/ankle stability, and challenge the glute max.
 Be sure to keep your back straight and hips level.
 Progress this exercise further by adding weight to the opposite arm.